samjaninf/OFN-User-Guide---Master/basic-features/enterprise-profile/enterprise-settings.md

 **Owner:** This is the email of the primary user responsible for this enterprise.
 They have the power to change all aspects of the profile.
 Only the owner can change the owner, choosing among the enterprise managers list.
 This user will have a star next to their name in the managers' field.

-**Notifications:** This is the email of the user to whom the OFN system correspondence will be directed, i.e. order confirmations etc. Only the owner can nominate the user who will receive the notifications, among the enterprise managers list.
+**Notifications:** This is the email of the user to whom the Harvest To Order system correspondence will be directed, i.e. order confirmations etc. Only the owner can nominate the user who will receive the notifications, among the enterprise managers list.
 This user will have an envelope symbol next to their name in the managers' field.

-**Managers:** Other OFN users who have been granted permission to manage this account.
+**Managers:** Other Harvest To Order users who have been granted permission to manage this account.
 Want to add a new manager?
-You can search for existing emails of users who have registered for an OFN account and add them as managers.
-If you don't find any user for the email you are looking for, the user doesn't exist yet on the OFN, you need to invite them \(see next point\).
+You can search for existing emails of users who have registered for an Harvest To Order account and add them as managers.
+If you don't find any user for the email you are looking for, the user doesn't exist yet on the Harvest To Order, you need to invite them \(see next point\).

-**Invite manager:** This is for adding a manager who is not registered with OFN.
+**Invite manager:** This is for adding a manager who is not registered with Harvest To Order.
 When you add them, they'll be sent an email confirmation and when they confirm their email they'll be able to set a password, and login to administer this enterprise.